-Please note: The following entry contains affiliate links to Ebook Launch and Reedsy.
+Please note: The following article contains affiliate links to Ebook Launch and Reedsy.
 That means Writing Tips Oasis receive a small % of the sale if you purchase a book cover from Ebook Launch or Reedsy, but at no extra cost to you.

 If you’re searching for historical fiction cover designers, below we’ve featured 19 of the very best.